This endpoint is for creating a new subscriber via the API. If you're looking to just do this via the UI, this doc is for you.

 We can only validate based on the information you provide, though.
 When looking at incoming traffic, a very useful heuristic is to look at the IP address of the request: if we see, for instance, a given IP address that has submitted a lot of requests in a short period of time, we can flag that for manual review.

-.
+To help with this, you can now provide an ip_address.
 This will be used to determine the subscriber's location and validate their legitimacy (especially useful for folks submitting requests from a form that doesn't have CAPTCHA protection or similar anti-spam measures).
 You should proxy this directly from the request you receive, and if provided we'll use it rather than the IP address from which you make the API call.
+If it isn't included and your API calls come from a limited set of IPs, our firewall may interpret the repeat activity from those IPs as suspicious and block the corresponding subscribers.

-We rate limit this endpoint to protect against abuse and unintentional usage; the default limit is one hundred requests per hour and naturally grows over time as your newsletter accumulates reputation within Buttondown.
+We rate limit this endpoint to protect against abuse and unintentional usage; the default limit is one hundred requests per day and naturally grows over time as your newsletter accumulates reputation within Buttondown.
 If you've got a specific use case that requires a higher rate limit, please contact us and we'll be happy to help; if you're running into rate limiting because of an initial import of subscribers, we suggest bringing those subscribers in via a CSV instead.